Student Publications & Awards

 This is an accordion element with a series of buttons that open and close related content panels.

-Zhao, Xinzhi.
+Xinzhi Zhao.
+“Monopoly and the Dysfunction of the Social Mechanism of Equal Respect: a new reading of Adam Smith’s critique of monopoly.”
+Adam Smith Review.
 2024.
-“Monopoly and the Dysfunction of the Social Mechanism of Equal Respect: a new reading of Adam Smith’s critique of monopoly,” Adam Smith Review.

 Dillon Laaker.
 “Economic Shocks and the Development of Immigration Attitudes.”
-Forthcoming at the British Journal of Political Science.
+British Journal of Political Science.
+2023.

 Ned Littlefield.
-Forthcoming.
 “After racial democracy?
-The state’s rhetorical construction of national identity in Brazil”.
+The state’s rhetorical construction of national identity in Brazil.”
 Latin American and Caribbean Ethnic Studies.
+2023.

 Ned Littlefield and Douglas Block.
-Forthcoming.
-“Identity, Conflict & Discourse: Understanding Military Contestation in Brazil”.
+“Identity, Conflict & Discourse: Understanding Military Contestation in Brazil.”
 Journal of Latin American Studies.
+2023.

 2022